wasmerio/wasmer.io/_posts/novel-way-to-develop--test-and-document-c-libraries-from-rust.md

 ---
-title: How do we Test and Document our C API?
+title: Novel way to Develop, Test and Document C libraries from Rust
 excerpt: 'Wasmer has designed a unique solution to test and document its own C API.'
 date: '2021-07-06T10:32:01.123Z'
 author: Ivan Enderlin